OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 ## 4 - Check status

 We start by taking the API method "template" URL used to get the status of the application source code packaging.
+Perform the following request:

 `GET /environments/{EnvironmentKey}/applications/{ApplicationKey}/sourcecodeaccess/{PackageKey}/status`